alroy-24/Intelligent-Support-Ticket-Routing-System/README.md

 **Target outcome:** cut average time-to-first-response by 40%, reduce misrouting below 5%, and surface critical tickets within 60 seconds of arrival.

-This project is the routing layer that makes that possible.
+This project is the routing layer that makes that possible

 ---